-Insect sting allergy is treated in a two-step approach.
+An insect sting allergy is treated in a 2-step approach.
 The first step is the emergency treatment of the symptoms of a serious reaction; the second step is preventive treatment of the underlying allergy with venom immunotherapy.

 Injectable epinephrine for self-administration is often prescribed as emergency rescue medication for treating an allergic reaction.
 People who have had previous allergic reactions and rely on epinephrine must remember to carry it with them at all times.
 Also, because one dose may not be enough to reverse the reaction, immediate medical attention following an insect sting is recommended.